can you sleep in the bathtub?

 Sleeping in a bathtub of water is never recommended because you could drown.

 This is unfortunate because a warm bath can be relaxing and induce sleepiness.
 According to Sleep Medicine Reviews, taking a warm bath 90 minutes before bedtime can prepare you for rest.
-The bath contributes to a drop in temperature, which causes sleepiness and leads to better sleep.

 Unfortunately, two dangers can’t be ignored: